Home > Business > Commercial > V-commerce, myth or reality?

 Share this page :

-Les virtual universes have been widely used for several years in the world of gaming.
-Their development is poised to revolutionize, in the more or less long term, the customer experience.
-Indeed, virtual reality technology makes it possible to create increasingly immersive worlds.
-By becoming increasingly popular across leisure areas (video games, escape games, etc.), virtual reality is now seducing the commercial world by offering an infinite range of concrete projections for customers.
-But, between myths and realities, what can we expect from v-commerce?
+Les virtual universes have been widely used in the gaming world for several years now.
+Their development is set to revolutionise the customer experience in the medium to long term.
+Virtual reality technology makes it possible to create increasingly immersive worlds.
+As virtual reality becomes increasingly popular in the leisure sector (video games, escape games, etc.), it is now also seducing the commercial world by offering an infinite range of concrete projections for customers.
+But between myth and reality, what can we expect from v-commerce?

 V-commerce